-Service/organisation What they do in brief Contact details Achievement for All Achievement for All is an award-winning charity delivering a coaching programme for schools that focuses on the needs of children vulnerable to underachievement.
-They work with schools to close the attainment gap and improve progress in reading, writing and maths for pupils identified as disadvantaged or having a special educational need or disability.
-John Reilly 01635 279499 Autism Spectrum Team Direct support for pupils with Autism Spectrum Conditions.
+Service/organisation What they do in brief Contact details Autism Spectrum Team Direct support for pupils with Autism Spectrum Conditions.
 Provide support and advice to parents/carers and staff.
 Act as pupil advocate.
 01872 221400 CAMHS Provide support and advice to parents/carers and staff in developing skills and knowledge of how to identify and meet the needs of children and young people who have difficulties with emotional and psychological well-being.
-Carol Green 01872 221400 Children in Care Manager Ensure children in care have access to a high quality education and achieve their full potential by supporting schools and carers.
+01872 322277 Children in Care Manager Ensure children in care have access to a high quality education and achieve their full potential by supporting schools and carers.
 Act as pupil advocate.
-Jane Stephens 01872 323104 CLEAR counselling service Enable children and young people having experienced an abusive relationship to flourish within a therapeutic setting.
-Nicola Henderson 01872 261147 Cornwall Works with Families Get members of workless families working together to get closer to the labour market and back into work.
-Simon Carpenter 01872 355015 Dyslexia Support Service Direct support for pupils with dyslexia.
+01872 323104 CLEAR counselling service Enable children and young people having experienced an abusive relationship to flourish within a therapeutic setting.
+Nicola Henderson 01872 261147 Dyslexia Support Service Direct support for pupils with dyslexia.
 Provide support and advice to staff and parents/carers.
 Act as pupil advocate.
 Jo Davidson 07484 044165 Early Support team Support professionals and other agencies working families to integrate the services they are providing and to work in partnership with parents and carers.
 Nathan Wilce 01872 322972 Education Psychology Service Train staff to deliver specialist intervention.
 Consultation with SENDCo about pupils' individual needs.
 Observe and assess pupils' individual needs.
 Provide advice and guidance.
 Support pupils, families and staff after a critical incident.
 Kim Boddy 01872 322963 Family Support Workers Provide support to families in establishing routines, behaviour management, finances, housing, parenting programmes and signposting to other services.
 Ness Little 01872 322972 Hearing Support Service Assess the needs of children with hearing difficulties.
 Provide support and advice to staff and parents/carers.
-Pam Holer 01872 254905 Occupational Therapy Service Assess the needs of children with fine motor and general coordination difficulties and provide an OT programme.
+Pam Holer 01872 254905 National School Breakfast Programme In partnership with Magic Breakfast, funded by the DfE, the NSBP provides a breakfast bagel for each child every morning.
+Elizabeth Walker 020 7254 6251 Occupational Therapy Service Assess the needs of children with fine motor and general coordination difficulties and provide an OT programme.
 Provide support and advice to staff and parents/carers.
 Lucy Lucock 01872 253886 Paediatrician Assess the needs of children with special educational needs and disabilities.
 Provide support and advice to staff and parents/carers.
 Jo Lewis/ Sarah Harris 01872 254516 Parenting Support Provide free groups and courses for parents/carers of children aged 0-19 years with some of the challenges of being a parent.
-Lorna Searle 01726 824974
+01726 824974